 Arrive early?
 Go left.
 Arrive late?
 Go right.

-When most brides-to-be enter the exhibition hall, they always go to the right.
+When most brides-to-be enter the exhibition hall, they always go to the right and sweep back to the left.
 I don’t have a reason why; it just happens that way.
 So if you arrive earlier in the day, head to the left.
 You’ll have more time to to meet and greet with those professionals before the flow of the room catches up to you.

 Know the basic details of your wedding.